-Not all hairstyles for African American men or black men haircuts are the same.
-Rooted in history and modified through the years, we have seen many iterations and styles on this hair type such as on cool dread styles, the natural afro, hair that’s buzzed short and more!
-No matter how you want to style or cut it, there are tons of black men hairstyles out there for you.
+Not all hairstyles for African American men or Black men haircuts are the same.
+Rooted in history and modified through the years, we have seen many iterations and styles on this hair type, such as cool dread styles, the natural Afro, hair that’s buzzed short and every iteration of a fade!
+No matter how you want to style or cut it, there are tons of trending hairstyles out there for you.

-To get inspired to switch things up a bit, or just check out what’s out there, we’ve compiled a gallery of some of the most stylish black men hairstyles that just may inspire your next ‘do.
-Read on to see the many options and to find one that’s sure to work for you.
+To get inspired to switch things up a bit, or to simply check out what’s out there, we’ve compiled a gallery of some of the most stylish Black men hairstyles that just may inspire your next ‘do.
+Read on to see the many options and to find one that’s sure to work for you:

 Our Favorite Black Men’s Haircuts